 Example: "He never volunteers to go outside the wire; he's a total fobbit."

 8. Hurry up and wait

 Recruits are told to hustle to a location by a certain time, then are instructed wait, sometimes for hours or days at a time.

 Example: "The hurry up and wait atmosphere of ride-share driving turned me off the job for good."

 An infantry soldier or marine that doesn't have much in the way of book smarts.
 He's usually a special case (i.e., problem child).

 Example: "That knuckledragger just pulled the door off its hinge; he could have just pushed."

-An abbreviation for Meal Ready to Eat, which is enough food to last a soldier a full day, tightly packaged inside a thick, brown waterproof bag.
+An acronym for Meal Ready to Eat, which is enough food to last a soldier a full day, tightly packaged inside a thick, brown waterproof bag.
 MREs are even sold online to civilians for use in survival kits.

 Example: "My favorite MRE is chili mac with jalapeño cheese."

 In this case, STEAL stands for Strategically Take and Extradite to Alternate Location.
 Military personnel don't steal things, they skillfully acquire them.